Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Orbital eigenstates

-The quantum numbers $m,l$ are integers satisfying the conditions $m\geq 1 \ , \ l\geq 0$ and $m\geq 1 \ , \ l\geq 1$ for the even and odd solutions, respectively.
+\end{widetext} The quantum numbers $m,l$ are integers satisfying the conditions $m\geq 1 \ , \ l\geq 0$ and $m\geq 1 \ , \ l\geq 1$ for the even and odd solutions, respectively.
 These quantum numbers label the eigenvalues of the Laplace operator according to

-where $\lambda=e,o$ indicates the even or odd parity of the function, respectively.
 The states characterized by $l=0$ are three-fold rotationally symmetric and even with respect to the height of the triangle; no odd solutions with $l=0$ are allowed.
 The remaining even and odd solutions labelled by the same quantum numbers $m$ and $l\neq 0$ are degenerate.
-The degeneracy follows from the fact that the $l\neq 0$ states are constructed to be even or odd only with respect to one particular inversion axis of the triangle and a linear combination of the degenerate solutions is required to find solutions that satisfy the three-fold rotational symmetry of the problem.
 The lowest three normalized eigenfunctions are shown in Fig.~\ref{fig:Laplace-equation-solution}.
-These three states are the ones that used in App.~\ref{app:SO-pt} to find an effective analytical model for the triangular FinFET.
+These three states are used in App.~\ref{app:SO-pt} to find an effective analytical model for the triangular FinFET.